-Interestingly, the Poisson's ratio begins negative for small $p_0$ and increases towards a value of 1 as $p_0$ increases, before remaining 1 in the compatible regime (Fig.~\ref{fig:3}c).
+Interestingly, the Poisson's ratio begins negative for small $p_0$ and increases towards a value of 1 as $p_0$ increases, before remaining 1 in the compatible regime (Fig.~\ref{fig:4}c).
 In the constrained case, the Poisson's ratio is actually lower than in the relaxed case for small $p_0$, in particular, in the compatible case the Poisson's ratio decreases as $p_0$ increases while for a relaxed tissue it remains $1$.

 This phenomena highlights the counter-intuitive nature of VM mechanics.
 In classical elasticity $\nu = 1$ corresponds to incompressible solids, commonly considered as very stiff.
 Here we find that the tissue approaches $\nu = 1$ for higher values of $p_0$ corresponding to compatible tissue with floppy response.
 This seeming contradiction is resolved by noting that in this limit cells can accommodate rest area and perimeter simultaneously and therefore upon deformation their area remains intact, just as in incompressible solids.